JeroenBogersPhilips/refactor-tool/README.md

 ------

-The camelCase tools renames method and function names that possibly contain underscores to camelCase format.
+The camelCase tools renames methods and functions that possibly contain underscores to camelCase format.